peterhinch/micropython-async/v3/docs/SCHEDULE.md

 ## 4.3 Limitations

 The underlying `cron` code has a resolution of 1 second.
-The library is intended for scheduling infrequent events (`uasyncio` has its own approach to fast scheduling).
+The library is intended for scheduling infrequent events (`asyncio` has its own approach to fast scheduling).

 Specifying `secs=None` will cause a `ValueError`.
 The minimum interval between